Cold Sores - Medical Condition

 If you experience frequent, severe cold sores or have a weak immune system, medication may be prescribed by your doctor on a continuous basis to suppress the virus.

 To keep from getting infected with the cold sore virus, it’s important to avoid contact with it.
-Never touch active lesions in other people (through kissing or oral sex).
+Never touch active lesions on other people (through kissing or oral sex).

 When cold sores are active, wash your hands frequently to avoid passing the virus on to others.
-Try to keep away from newborns or people who have weakened immune systems, since they are more likely to develop severe cold sores and other complications from the virus.
+Try to keep away from newborns, pregnant women or people who have weakened immune systems, since they are more susceptible to severe cold sores and other complications from the virus.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Cold-Sores